dizyd/Workshop_AdvancedR/README.md

-# Workshop: Advanced R
+# Workshop: Advanced Topics in R

-This repository contains the materials for the workshop **Advanced R** at the SMiP graduate school in Mannheim, Germany.
+This repository contains materials for the workshop **Advanced Topics in R**, offered by the Research Training Group "Statistical Modeling in Psychology" (SMiP).

+Instructors: Martin Schnuerch & David Izydorczyk

 The workshop consists of three parts: